 Eslarn’s city park and church

-Well, of course, for the Zoigl enthusiast, Eslarn’s Kommunbrauhaus is surely the main site and a pretty one it is, with a stork’s nest atop the brewing chimney for good measure.
+Well, of course, for the Zoigl enthusiast, Eslarn’s Kommunbrauhaus is surely the main sight and a pretty one it is, with a stork’s nest atop the brewing chimney for good measure.

 There is only one Zoiglstuben.
 Since it’s not open all the time, it makes it one of the harder ones to visit.

 Friday & Saturday from 2:00 PM

 Sunday from 11:30